-Since establishing her group, she continues to work on respiratory immunology and inflammation, particularly in the context of RSV infection, and the influence of age on respiratory immunity both in neonates and the elderly.
+Dr Culley works in the field of respiratory immunology and inflammation, particularly in the context of RSV infection, and the influence of age on respiratory immunity both in neonates and the elderly.
 Her research has been funded by the MRC, BMA, The Wellcome Trust, The Rosetrees Trust and Asthma UK.

 Dr Culley is a member of the local AWERB committee and is academic lead for the St Mary's campus core flow cytometry facility.

 She is the Treasurer and a Trustee of the British Society for Immunology.